 The Master's Thesis is supervised by a Supervisory Team consisting of a Supervisor and an Advisor or Co-supervisors.
-Please familiarise yourself with the Responsibility and Expectations Policy for Thesis Supervisors developed by the Faculty of Graduate Studies.
+Please familiarise yourself with the Responsibility and Expectations Policy for Thesis Supervisors developed by Graduate Studies.

 Supervisors must be NPSIA faculty members.
 Students are responsible for identifying a Supervisor and seeking their approval to supervise.